Why has CAPABILITY become the latest HR buzz word?

 Lessons One: You can’t make good long term hiring decisions if you start assessing with the wrong selection factors.

-Lesson Two: Line Managers who rarely know the critical competencies required for high performance need a new process if hiring outcomes are to improve.
+Lesson Two: Line Managers who rarely know the critical capabilities required for high performance need a new process if hiring outcomes are to improve.

 Recruiting High Performance Branch Managers

-- Three experienced recruitment heads of a long established Australia wide recruitment company complete a Subject Matter Expert competencies evaluation to identify their expectations of critical, essential and desirable competencies for high performing Branch Managers
+- Three experienced recruitment heads of a long established Australia wide recruitment company complete a Subject Matter Expert capabilities evaluation to identify their expectations of critical, essential and desirable capabilities for high performing Branch Managers

-- High performing Branch Managers were assessed and the critical competencies they displayed, compared with those developed by the “experts”
+- High performing Branch Managers were assessed and the critical capabilities they displayed, compared with those developed by the “experts”

-Outcome: Only one of the 8 critical competencies of the high performers was chosen by the 3 experts
+Outcome: Only one of the 8 critical capabilities of the high performers was chosen by the 3 experts

 Lesson: Experts in the business are not necessarily experts in identifying what is required for staff to be high performers.